-Mrs. HAYES (for herself and Mr. SABLAN) introduced the following bill; which was referred to the Committee on \\\\\
+Mrs. HAYES introduced the following bill; which was referred to the Committee on \\\\\

 A BILL

 - To authorize the establishment of an Education Jobs Fund to retain and create education jobs in communities most impacted by COVID-19, and for other purposes. - 1 Be it enacted by the Senate and House of Representa- - 2 tives of the United States of America in Congress assembled,